 The City will continue participation in Central Arkansas Continuum of Care (CoC) by assisting with the Point In Time Count, serving on committees, and serving as the lead agency.
 As the collaborative applicant for the CoC, the City has been awarded a HUD funded Planning Project to assist the CoC in meeting increasing requirements.
 The City will also participate in the Interagency Council on Homeless.
-City staff provides assistance and information to other agencies and the general public.
+Assistance is provided by City's staff along with information to other agencies and the public.